mattermost/mattermost-api-reference/README.md

 We're accepting pull requests!
 Specifically we're looking for documenation on routes defined [here](https://github.com/mattermost/platform/tree/master/api).

-All the documentation is written in YAML and found in the [source](https://github.com/mattermost/mattermost-api-reference/tree/master/source) directory.
-APIv3 documentation is in the [v3 directory](https://github.com/mattermost/mattermost-api-reference/tree/master/source/v3), and APIv4 documentation is in the [v4 directory](https://github.com/mattermost/mattermost-api-reference/tree/master/source/v4).
+All the documentation is written in YAML and found in the [v3/source](https://github.com/mattermost/mattermost-api-reference/tree/master/v3/source) and [v4/source](https://github.com/mattermost/mattermost-api-reference/tree/master/v4/source) directories.
+APIv3 documentation is in the [v3 directory](https://github.com/mattermost/mattermost-api-reference/tree/master/v3), and APIv4 documentation is in the [v4 directory](https://github.com/mattermost/mattermost-api-reference/tree/master/v4).

 * When adding a new route, please add it to the correct file.
-For example, a channel route will go in [channels.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/source/channels.yaml).
+For example, a channel route will go in [channels.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/v4/source/channels.yaml).
-* To add a new tag, please do so in [introduction.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/source/introduction.yaml)
+* To add a new tag, please do so in [introduction.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/v4/source/introduction.yaml)
-* Definitions should be added to [definitions.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/source/definitions.yaml)
+* Definitions should be added to [definitions.yaml](https://github.com/mattermost/mattermost-api-reference/blob/master/v4/source/definitions.yaml)

 There is no strict style guide but please try to follow the example of the existing documentation.

 To build the full YAML, run `make build` and it will be output to `html/static/mattermost-openapi.yaml`.
-To check for syntax, you can copy the contents of that into http://editor.swagger.io/ or you can look into using a commandline or ESLint-based syntax checker.
+This will also check syntax using [swagger-cli](https://github.com/BigstickCarpet/swagger-cli).

 ## Deployment

-Currently, deployment is handled manually and can be done by running `make build` and deploying the full `/html` directory to the hosted sited.
+Deployment is handled automatically by our Jenkins CLI machine.
+When a pull request is merged it will automatically be deployed to [https://api.mattermost.com](https://api.mattermost.com).